Wake1st/break-glass-godot/README.md

 - [x] user should get small tutorials telling them how to play the game
   - [x] user should be slowed down to allow them time to understand the "flip" mechanic
 - [x] user should see and intro cutscene every playthrough
-- [ ] user should be guided to the practice section after the first death
+- [x] user should see a practice cutscene explaining practice

 ### Stretch
 - [ ] user can select their player name from a series of pre-recorded names (e.g. "draggon", "alpha", "silver").